timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-20
+# Today is 2019-07-21

 ## Objectives for the day:

-- Updating the website to thechoconut_'s PR.
-- Level flow, after victory make the game popup a screen for next.
+- Level flow, after victory make the game popup a screen for next level.
-- Game design planning / thoughts / sketching concept.
+- Get the car to break apart on its own (instead of b for boom key).

 # Purpose